★ Crimson Blaze (B1a) out now!

 Players can exchange any of their remaining Trade Tokens for Shinedust in the shop.

 Different card rarities will require varying amounts of Shinedust to trade.
-Trade Tokens will no longer be usable after this change.
+Trade Tokens are no longer usable after this change.

 | Rarity | Shinedust Required |